 Female UTI

-Definition: > 3 proven urinary tract infections within 12 months (positive msu or symptoms of cystitis associated with nitrite positive dipstick).
+Recurrent UTI is defined as more than 3 UTIs within twelve months OR more than 2 UTIs within six months (positive MSU or symptoms of cystitis associated with nitrite positive dipstick).

 Women have a 50% lifetime risk of UTI and this increases with age.
 There is often no significant underlying identifiable cause.